plokmijnuhby/StorytellerCustomLevels/README.md

 * `WitchStartsHot` specifies that, if present, the witch should begin the story as a young woman.
 * `Goal <text>` specifies that a goal for the story should be present with the given text.
 * `Subgoal <text>` is as above, but a subgoal instead.
+* `Verbose` is a debugging feature, that causes all events to be logged to the console (if it was not disabled) when checking goals.

 To specify how goals or subgoals work, you will need to give a list of events that the goal is checking for, and the characters that need to be involved.
 For simple goals like the ones we see here, the goal will be completed only if all the events are found.
 All events can be specified in the form `<event> <source> <target>`, where `source` and `target` are actors.
 You can also specify that the any source or target is valid using None, so `Murders Ligeia None` implies that Isobel (who is internally called `Ligeia`) murdered someone, but it doesn't matter who.
 If you specify only one actor, this will be assumed to be the source and the target will be set to `None`, so `Murders Ligeia None` is equivalent to simply `Murders Ligeia`.
 If you specify no actors at all both will be taken as `None`.